-Liposuction costs vary depending on a number of factors, including the skill of your surgeon, the area you live in, and how many areas you are having treated.
+Liposuction costs vary depending on a number of factors, including the skill of your surgeon, the area you live in, and how many areas are being treated.
+Generally speaking, the cost of liposuction starts at $6,410.
 Philadelphia plastic surgeon Dr. David Bottger will give you an exact quote with all fees included during your consultation.
 If necessary, we do offer affordable plastic surgery financing plans to help you meet your budget.

 5-Star Average Rating

 Awesome and professional.
 I had liposuction done and am fully satisfied with my results.